tobiasbrandy/ecommerce-prototype-laravel/README.md

 ﻿ # E-Commerce Prototype in Laravel and MySQL

-## This was the final project of the Full-Stack course in Digital House I participated in the last year of highschool.
+## This was the final project of the Full-Stack course in Digital House I participated in 2016, my last year of highschool.
 The end goal was to make a functional e-commerce with the features listed below.
 The projects integrates HTML, CSS, PHP, Laravel, JS and MySQL

  ## Content List: